gohugoio/hugo/content/functions/last.md

 ---
 title: last
 linktitle: last
-description: Slices an array to only the last Nth elements.
+description: "slices an array to only the last <em>N</em>th elements."
 godocref:
 date: 2017-02-01
 publishdate: 2017-02-01